iohn2000/MaMa/docu/settings.md

 ### <a name="commaafterrange" style="color:#000000">digitsAfterCommaRange</a>

-Defines a range for the format `from-to` how many commas as ok as solution.
+Defines a range for the format `from-to` how many commas are ok as solution.
 If left empty any the solution can have any amount of commas.
 Examples:
 - `digitsAfterCommaRange="2-6""` : any amount of commas between 2 and 6 is ok.